This post was originally published in August 2018, and has been updated with new product and review links!

 There are three of these titles in particular that I’m looking forward to, and they all happen to release on September 25th!
 These are all part of different cozy series of which I’ve already read some (or all) of the previous titles!
 None of them are actually set in the thick of a pumpkin-apple-bonfire fall theme.
 One is set in a tourist destination on Labor Day weekend, so you can relive the end of summer, and the other two are Christmas themed so you can get an early taste of the holidays, or save them for getting you into the Christmas spirit!

-Take a look at these three titles coming out at the end of the month!
+Take a look at these three amazing books!

 Christmas Cake Murder, Joanne Fluke